 This is a controlled document.
 Hardcopies of this document may not be the latest version.
 Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au

-TRIM A2004-0284 TRIM record No
+TRIM A2004-0284 EDRMS record No 23/98178

-container No
+container No TBC

 Audience Elected Council

-Process owner Governance Section Manager
+Process Governance Section Manager

+owner

 Author Governance Section Manager

-Review timeframe Four years Next review date
+Review 3 4 years Next review date 30 August 2025

+timeframe 30 September

+2029

-Adoption date
+Adoption date 28 May 2019